Discriminatory Harassment and Sexual Misconduct Policy

 - Consent to one form of sexual activity does not by itself constitute consent to any further sexual activity.

-- Previous or ongoing sexual relationships or encounters do not in themselves constitute consent to any current sexual acts.
+- Previous or ongoing sexual relationships or encounters do not in and of themselves constitute consent to any subsequent sexual acts.

-- Consent cannot be forced or coerced; agreement or permission due to threat, implied threat, or intimidation does not constitute consent.
+- Consent cannot be forced or coerced; agreement or permission due to duress, coercion, threat, implied threat, or intimidation does not constitute consent.

-- A person who is incapacitated – whose judgment is seriously impaired by alcohol, other drugs, or other factors, such as lack of sleep – cannot give consent.
+- A person who is asleep, or physically or mentally incapacitated – whose judgment is seriously impaired by alcohol, other drugs, or other factors, such as lack of sleep – cannot give consent.

-- Oregon state law considers persons under the age of 18 to be “incapable of consenting to a sexual act” (ORS §163.315.) and states that if lack of consent is solely a result of the age of the victim, it is a defense to certain crimes that the actor was less than three years older than the victim at the time of the alleged offense (ORS § 163.345).
+- Oregon state law considers persons under the age of 18 to be incapable of consent to sexual activity (ORS §163.315).
+If lack of consent is due only to the age of the parties, and consent is otherwise present, it may be a defense to violation of this sexual misconduct policy and certain crimes under Oregon law (ORS §163.345) when there is less than three years' age difference between the parties.

 B. SEXUAL ASSAULT